Fabien Boudarène

-Fabien Boudarène (born 5 October 1978) is a French former professional footballer of Algerian origin who played as a defensive midfielder.
+Fabien Boudarène (born 5 October 1978) is a French former professional footballer who played as a defensive midfielder.

 Born in Saint-Étienne, Boudarène began his career with the local AS Saint-Étienne in Ligue 2, helping the team to a promotion to Ligue 1 in 1999.
 In 2001, he moved to FC Sochaux-Montbéliard and played for the club until 2006, when he was transferred to Ligue 2 side Dijon FCO.
 In June 2007, Boudarène was acquired by the Bulgarian club PFC Litex Lovech.